shaik1002/biggitlabbomb/doc/administration/settings/account_and_limit_settings.md

   allowed lifetime.
 Three hours is given to allow administrators to change the allowed lifetime, or remove it, before revocation takes place.

-## User OAuth applications setting

-DETAILS:
-**Tier:** Free, Premium, Ultimate
-**Offering:** Self-managed

-Prerequisites:

-You must be an administrator.

-The **User OAuth applications** setting controls whether users can register applications to use GitLab as an OAuth provider.
-This setting affects user-owned OAuth application, but does not affect group-level OAuth applications.

-To toggle on or off the **User OAuth applications** setting:

-1. On the left sidebar, at the bottom, select **Admin**.
-1. Select **Settings > General**.
-1. Expand the **Account and limit** section.
-1. Select or clear the **User OAuth applications** checkbox.
-1. Select **Save changes**.

 ## Disable user profile name changes

 DETAILS: